FREQUENTLY ASKED QUESTIONS

 - YAS applicants are aged 16-45 and have experience and passion for choreography.
 Typically, the most competitive applicants are on track to become either part-time or full-time figure skating choreographers who want to get more exposure for their work while challenging themselves in an exciting, intensive setting.
 To compete in YAS requires a significant time commitment: once selected to compete as one of the 6 YAS finalists, they then complete the 5 challenges over 5 weeks.

-- Q4C registrants are younger artists under age 21 who are interested in learning more about figure skating choreography but are unable to commit to a longer competition.
+- Q4C registrants are younger artists 21 & under who are interested in learning more about figure skating choreography but are unable to commit to a longer competition.

 What is American Ice Theatre’s involvement with YAS & Q4C?